-Certificate of Accreditation means a certificate issued by ABCB or a State or Territory accreditation authority stating that the properties and performance of a building material or method of construction or design fulfil specific requirements of the Housing Provisions.
+Certificate of Accreditation means a certificate issued by a State or Territory accreditation authority stating that the properties and performance of a building material or method of construction or design fulfil specific requirements of the Housing Provisions.

-Certificate of Conformity means a certificate issued by ABCB stating that the properties and performance of a building material or method of construction or design fulfil specific requirements of the Housing Provisions.
+Certificate of Conformity means a certificate issued under the ABCB scheme for products and systems certification stating that the properties and performance of a building material or method of construction or design fulfil specific requirements of the Housing Provisions.